Potential Analysis and Initial Program Planning

 - Technical, economic, and feasibility estimates of efficiency opportunities

-- Characterize costs and performance of efficiency and renewable technologies
+- Characterization of costs and performance of efficiency and renewable technologies

-- Integrate efficiency and renewable resources in long term plans
+- Integration of efficiency and renewable resources in long term plans

-Our economic modeling tools are based on latest industry standards, and have been refined and improved over many years.
+Our economic modeling tools are based on industry standards and have been refined and improved over many years.
 We employ state-of-the-art programming tools and techniques, such as software developed by the R-Project.

 Recent studies include:

-- New Jersey Board of Public Utilities – statewide; ten year; electric and natural gas efficiency, demand response, CHP.
-Link to completed study.
+- New Jersey Board of Public Utilities, Energy Efficiency Potential in New Jersey – statewide; ten year; electric and natural gas efficiency, demand response, CHP.

-- City Council of the City of New Orleans – citywide; twenty year; electric efficiency and demand response.
-Link to completed study.
+- City Council of the City of New Orleans, Study of Potential for Energy Savings in New Orleans – citywide, twenty-year, electric efficiency and demand response.

-- Minnesota Division of Energy Resources – statewide, ten year; electric and natural gas efficiency; carbon reduction.
-Link to completed study.
+- Minnesota Division of Energy Resources Energy Efficiency Potential Study: 2020-2029. statewide, ten year; electric and natural gas efficiency; carbon reduction.